mdfarhansadiq/CPRoadmap/README.md

 ## Practice:
 **First if you are completely beginner in programming, check the "Beginner Level 01.txt" file.
 After that, check the "Beginner Level 02.txt" file.
 Then, "Beginner Level 03.txt".
+You will get some problem or question links in these .txt files which are mentioned earlier.
 After completing the 3 steps, read and follow the instructions of "Competitive_Programming_Guide.pdf".**

 ## Resource List:
 > https://docs.google.com/spreadsheets/d/1C7j2CbguEN5cVEwsJQ6ZK9Yf8XUXOntP66mWA2n7Qh4/edit#gid=0